 CATAMOUNT TRAIL - SILVER FALLS STATE PARK

-The Catamount Trail at Silver Falls State Park is now open, as of May 1st, 2016!
-We think you will enjoy the lovely big trees and rolling cross-country style.
-Come on out for a ride or hike and take a look at what all our hard work has produced!
-You can shuttle the trail by taking Lookout Mountain Road 3.0 miles from the 214 trailhead; then take a left at the locked gate and look for signs.
+The full Catamount Trail and Newt Loop at Silver Falls State Park are now open, as of June 2nd, 2018!
+We think you will enjoy the lovely big trees and rolling cross-country style, spiced up with some new flow sections.
+Come on out for a ride or hike and take a look at what all our hard work has produced.
 Watch this video to get inspired!

-- Come ride or hike the Catamount Trail!
-No, it doesn’t bring in money, but SATA and Silver Falls State Park want you to enjoy this wonderful resource.
+Come ride or hike the Catamount Trail and Newt Loop!
+No, it doesn’t bring in money, but SATA and Silver Falls State Park wants you to enjoy this wonderful resource.